huggingface/datasets/metrics/ter/README.md

 ```

 ## Further References
-- See [this github repo](https://github.com/mjpost/sacreBLEU#ter) for more information.
+- See [the sacreBLEU github repo](https://github.com/mjpost/sacreBLEU#ter) for more information.